 Defunding Controversial Industries: Can Targeted Credit Rationing Choke Firms?

-This paper examines whether targeted credit rationing by banks can disrupt the operations of firms likely to generate negative externalities.
-We exploit a major regulatory initiative in the United States–Operation Choke Point–which targeted bank relationships with firms in industries with a high risk for fraud and money laundering.
-Using supervisory loan-level data, we find that targeted banks reduce lending and terminate relationships with affected firms.
-However, these firms fully compensate by substituting lending from non-targeted banks at similar terms, resulting in no changes in total debt, investment, or profitability.
-Our results suggest that targeted credit rationing fails to promote change.
+This paper examines the effects of targeted credit rationing by banks on firms likely to generate negative externalities.
+We exploit an initiative of the U.S. Department of Justice, labeled Operation Choke Point, which compelled banks to limit relationships with firms in industries prone to fraud and money laundering.
+Using supervisory loan-level data, we find that, as intended, targeted banks reduce lending and terminate relationships with affected firms.
+However, most firms fully substitute credit through non-targeted banks under similar terms.
+Overall, the performance and investment of these firms remain unchanged, suggesting that targeted credit rationing is widely ineffective in promoting change.